RamiAdell/DermaApp/README.md

 *Flutter • Python (CNN-based AI) • Flask • Firebase • Google Maps API*

 ## 🧠 Overview
-**DermaApp** is an AI-powered mobile application designed to assist users in the early detection of skin diseases.
+**DermaApp** is an AI-powered mobile application designed to assist users in the early detection of skin cancer.
 Built using Flutter for cross-platform support, the app leverages a Python-based Convolutional Neural Network (CNN) model served through a Flask backend to deliver fast and accurate predictions.

 Firebase is used for secure authentication and real-time data management, while the Google Maps API enhances the user experience by helping users locate nearby dermatologists based on their current location.